1910 Honest Silhouettes (T100) Set

 1910 Honest Silhouettes (T100) Overview

 The T100 Honest Silhouettes set was mostly a non-sports issue.
-However, one baseball player is in the set, has drawn the interest of collectors as well as a football card.
+However, one baseball player is in the set, has drawn the interest of collectors as well as a football and boxing card.

 This is one of the more unique pre-war sets featuring silhouetted cards of various subjects.
 Most of the cards in the set are of the non-sports variety, including things like dog walkers, people smoking, etc.